dali-lab/webtivity-parlay/Documentation/getting_started.md

 In Terminal run:  ```atom .```
 This will open the current folder into the Atom text editor.

 Note the folder structure.
-What are you reading now is actually a [markdown](https://help.github.com/articles/markdown-basics/) file in the **Documentation** folder.
+What are you reading now is actually a [markdown](https://guides.github.com/features/mastering-markdown/) file in the **Documentation** folder.

 The main file that gets loaded for the site is **index.html**.

 The file that contains the majority of css styling is in **css/main.css**

+Play around and make some changes.
+In particular add yourself to the team section!
+Change some images.

+##4) Git